BigFloppa456/ROS/README.md

 # ROS

-Contains code for the ROS-Hackathon written by Divith Mahajan (2020B3PS1513G).
+Contains code for the ROS-Hackathon.

 Place the "hackathon" folder in the ```~/catkin_ws/src``` directory and give necessary permissions to executables.